List of operations conducted by SEAL Team Six: Raid in Jalalabad

 It was April 2005, a group of DEVGRU SEALs were sent in to Afghanistan to hunt high value Al-Qaeda targets.
 After the SEALs flew to Afghanistan arriving at Jalalabad airport.
 The SEALs got into Toyota Hilux pickup trucks and drove into the city.
 They arrived at their safe house.
 Their SEAL team leader waiting at the safe house greeted them and debriefed them of their mission of hunting high value al-Qaeda targets.
 After the SEALs adjusted to their new lifestyle.
 They went through leisurely activities, interacted with the locals, and gathered intelligence.
 Since there wasn't a huge American presence at the time, the Americans didn't feel like occupiers.
 The American SEALs did not dress in uniform and were thus able to blend in and look less intimidating.
-The relationship was between the locals and the SEALs were very good.
+The relationship between the locals and the SEALs were very good.
 At times at the safehouse, there were lines of dozens of Afghan civilians who wanted to work for the Americans.
-And the SEALs would also give chocolate to kids who asked for some.
+The SEALs would also give chocolate to children who asked for it.
 The Afghan children loved the American SEALs and the SEALs loved them back.
 The parents of the children saw that and grew protective of the Americans.
-To further blend in, the SEALs hired people to drive the SEALs in these 3-wheeled vehicles called tuck-tucks.
+To further blend in, the SEALs hired people to drive the SEALs in three-wheeled vehicles called tuk-tuks.
 At times, the SEALs dressed up in local garb in Jalalabad.
 Then the SEALs received intelligence that there was a house where a terrorist lived.
 Since the SEAL team leader didn't have a large raiding force to capture the target, more SEALs were called in from Bagram down to Jalalabad.
 After assessing intelligence gathered.
 The SEALs drove to the house they targeted a few hours after sundown.
 The locals went to sleep early in Afghanistan.
 After driving through alleys and main streets.
 The SEAL team leader led his men on foot a few more blocks and then pointed out the house.
 The team leader placed an explosive breach on the front gate.
 The breach blew the gate open and the SEALs moved in.
 The DEVGRU SEALs rolled up every adult male and then talked to them using an interpreter who accompanied them.
 The women sat in the corners with the children.
 The SEALs comforted the children with glowsticks or candy.
 The interpreter interrogated the suspects to tell the SEALs who the terrorists were.
 The target found was a Saudi Arabian.
 The SEAL team leader cuffed the Saudi Arabian terrorist.
 The SEALs hauled the prisoner out, drove him to the airfield, and put him on the plane to Bagram.
 Up there the Americans had expert interrogation from different agencies and military branches to get some intelligence leading to other targets.